itsays-zqc/my-website/docs/examples/SDK Examples/Active_Device/Photodetector.md

 ### 3.5 Photo current

-This section imports the optical generation rate to the `OEDevice` solver, and performs a steady state simulation to obtain the photo current.
+This section imports the optical generation rate to the `DDM` solver, and performs a steady state simulation to obtain the photo current.
 The script is in the `VPD02_Ip.py` file.

 <br/>